Lupin the Third: Pilot Film

-Lupin the Third: Pilot Film (ルパン三世〈PILOT FILM〉, Rupan Sansei (Pairotto Firumu)) is a Japanese animated short film directed by Masaaki Ōsumi, which was created around 1969.
+Lupin the Third: Pilot Film (ルパン三世〈PILOT FILM〉, Rupan Sansei (Pairotto Firumu)) is a Japanese adult animated short film directed by Masaaki Ōsumi, which was created around 1969.
 It is the first animated adaptation of the Lupin III manga series, created by Monkey Punch in 1967.
 The 12-minute film was created by Tokyo Movie and intended to generate interest and secure funding for a larger production.
 Around 1971 it was reworked as a television pilot with new voice actors and the series was picked up by Yomiuri Television, leading to Lupin the Third Part I.

 Plot

-The pilot film, loosely based on the manga chapter Camera Tricks, mainly serves as an introduction to the five major characters, as well as a retired detective named Kogoro Akechi.
+The pilot film, loosely based on the manga chapter "Camera Tricks," primarily serves as an introduction to the five major characters, as well as a retired detective named Kogoro Akechi.
 Each character is introduced to the viewer through several vignettes with narration.
 The overarching story sees Lupin III, Daisuke Jigen and Fujiko Mine in a mansion surrounded by police led by Inspector Zenigata and Akechi.
 Goemon Ishikawa offers to help the police by entering the house to kill Lupin.
 However, Lupin has already exited the building in disguise as Akechi and facilitates Jigen and Fujiko's escape.